Material: Monofilament Polyamide (Nylon)

 Its lack of adherence to tissue Linex® is effective as a pull out suture.

-User should be familiar with surgical procedure and techniques involving non-absorbable sutures before employing Linex® for wound closure as a risk of wound dehiscence may vary with the site of application and the suture material used.
+- Surgeons should be familiar with surgical procedures and techniques involving non-absorbable sutures before employing Polyamide suture for wound closure, as the risk of wound dehiscence may vary with the site of application and the suture material used.

-Users should exercise caution when handling surgical needles to avoid inadvertent needle stick injury.
-Discard the needles after use in container labeled as “SHARP”
+- Users should exercise caution when handling surgical needles to avoid inadvertent needle stick injury.

 Linex® sutures are sterilized by ethylene oxide.
 Do not re – sterilize!
 Do not use if package is opened or damaged!
 Discard opened unused sutures.

-Recommended storage condition below 25 ºC, away from moisture and direct heat.
+Recommended storage condition 10oC-35°C, away from moisture and direct heat.
 Do not use after expiry date.